View up-to-date information on degree requirements and curriculum:

 Students pursuing a B.S. in Mechanical Engineering (and the optional nuclear engineering concentration) are required to complete an internship during their time as students in our undergraduate program.
 VCU career services and the department send out time-sensitive emails and announcements via social networking sites (LinkedIn, Facebook and Twitter) that provide various opportunities for our students to complete this requirement.

-Students are requested to submit an internship approval request form to the department office that helps the department keep track of this requirement.
+Students are requested to submit an Internship Approval Form to the department office that helps the department keep track of this requirement.

 Students that meet the requirements based on the credits earned to date and course registrations in the final semester are sent an email notification by the administrative staff in the School of Engineering.
 This email contains important time-sensitive information that helps students prepare and submit paperwork for graduation.
 Students are requested to abide by the announced deadlines to ensure timely ordering of diploma and commencement gowns and to help family and friends prepare for attending the important day in your academic life.